Leader: John Stevens

 After around an hour, and with most of us getting cold, we decided to continue climbing upwards, especially with the summit being less than 1,300′ from us vertically.
 I then took the lead and traversed left underneath a massive eroding serac.

-We all could see the fresh debris and precarious nature of the hazard above us, so we sprinted as fast as possible across the debris.
+We could all see the fresh debris and precarious nature of the hazard above us, so we sprinted as fast as possible across the debris field.
 Just when we were catching our breath, the thunder started again.
+This time it was much more immediate, and the lightning was all around us.

 A towering cell was growing behind us along the route we had already climbed.
 For the next 30 minutes, both rope teams were fully engaged in trying to outrun a lightning storm.
+All of us were aware that we were caring metallic objects that could induce a lightning strike, all of us realized we were the sticking out like a sore thumb above the slope we were climbing.
 We had no choice but to climb as quickly as possible to then descend back down the escape route on the North Cleaver.

 Once the thunder abated, we completed a methodical and slow-going descent of the North Cleaver.
-There is no easy way to descend this route as it is volcanic in origin and very broken and steep.
+There is no easy way to descend the North Cleaver route as it is volcanic in origin and very broken and steep and girded by steep glaciers on either side.
+We reconnoitered the route and found there to be no alternative due to cliff-bands below the North Cleaver that were not easily soloed or rappelled.

 Ultimately, we maintained the ridge descent and found high-camp.
+The sun came out for a period of time and fried us.
+We saw hoof prints on the North Cleaver from some sort of amazing animal, maybe a Roosevelt Elk.
 We were all exhausted and turned in early.

 June 27, 2023 – Day 4

-We broke down camp and headed downhill – we hiked out in just under 3 hours.
+We broke camp and headed downhill – hiking out in just under 3 hours.
 On our drive back to Seattle, we grabbed some artisan pizza at a food truck in Morton, WA.
-We celebrated our trip at Pikes Place in Seattle then headed back to the Red Roof Inn just to run into a police blockade due to a hostage situation a block up the street!
+To celebrate, we had dinner at Pikes Place in Seattle then headed back to the Red Roof Inn just to run into a police blockade due to a hostage situation a block up the street!

-It was a memorable trip, one that had lots of moments to learn from and I’m grateful for the camaraderie and strength of the entire team.
+Mt.
+Adams via the Adams Glacier was a memorable trip, one that had lots of serious meteorological conditions and I’m grateful for the camaraderie and strength of the entire team.
 My hat is off to all for a job well done.

 ~John